posd2017f/homework/README.md

 #### Marks

-Each test is 6 points(2 for your test, 4 for T.A. test), total is 90 points.
+On your own tests, each test has 2 points, total is 30 points.
+On TA's tests, each test has 2 points, total is 60 points.
+The sum of this homework marks is 90.

 #### Deadline